alxklk/Scinc/README.md

 ## Preprocessor

-Preprocessor supports object-style and function-style macros, `__SCINC__` macro is defined, can be useful if someone needs conditional compilation
+Preprocessor supports object-style and function-style (with ...) macros, `__SCINC__` macro is defined, can be useful if someone needs conditional compilation.
+Stringification and token glueing works sometimes slightly differently comparing to c++.

 `#include <...>` is ignored, `#include "..."` works, but only in current folder.
 Some include directives can be handled separatedly, for example, `#include "graphics.h"` will not cause compiler to for this file in current folder, instead graphic window will be created and some bindings to native functions will be made.